eitanyaffe/mview/README.md

 **Profiles**: Building custom profiles is straightforward - use existing profile code from the `profiles/` directory as a template and modify the plotting functions to handle your specific data types and visualization needs.

-## Under development (v1.01)
+## Current development version (v1.01)

+- Alignment bin mode enhanced with density of segregating sites, non-reference sites, and distribution of reads by logarithmic mutation distance categories.

+## Planned Features

-1. Read filtering is currently applied only to the full query mode.
+- Read filtering is currently applied only to the full query mode.
 Future versions will extend read filtering to all query modes.
-2. Add density of segregating sites output to the bin query mode.